projectcalico/calico/docs/mesos/DCOS.md

 > You are viewing the calico-containers documentation for release **release**.
 <!--- end of master only -->

-# Installing Calico in DCOS
+# Installing Calico in DC/OS
-This guide provides instructions for installing Calico and its prerequisites on a [Mesos DCOS](https://dcos.io/) cluster.
+This guide provides instructions for installing Calico and its prerequisites on a [Mesos DC/OS](https://dcos.io/) cluster.

 ##Prerequisites